+Chapter 6, Part I of this plan describes in detail the types of income that are included and excluded and how assets and income from assets are handled.
 Any assets and income reported by the family must be verified.
 This part provides IHA policies that supplement the general verification procedures specified in Part I of this chapter.
+IHA may use any or all of the streamlining verification of income and assets as allowed by HUD.

-7-III.A.
-EARNED INCOME
+O. EARNED INCOME

-When paystubs or employer print-outs are used to verify earnings, two (2) current consecutive current paystubs will be required to calculate annual income from earnings.
+When paystubs or employer print-outs are used to verify earnings, at least two (2) current consecutive paystubs will be required to calculate annual income from earnings.
 This method will be used regardless of frequency (i.e. weekly, bi-weekly, semi-monthly, monthly).
 Income will be annualized using these paystubs or employer records.
 Exceptions to this method will be documented in the tenant file.